Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Results

 We identify outliers using Tukey's method~\cite{tukey1977eda}, flagging data points beyond 1.5$\times$IQR from the quartiles.
 The coefficient of variation (CV) measures relative dispersion, enabling comparison across models with different mean costs~\cite{casella_berger_2024}.
 Table~\ref{tab:variance} presents cost consistency metrics.
 Predictable query costs are important for capacity planning and budget management in production deployments.

 GPT-5.1 exhibited the highest variance with a standard deviation of 11,659 MB, nearly double its mean of 6,037 MB.
-This model produced four queries exceeding 5GB, including the single most expensive query in our evaluation at 36,640 MB (query M7: ``List questions asked by users with reputation over 100,000'').
+This model produced four queries exceeding 5 GB, including the single most expensive query ``List questions asked by users with reputation over 100,000'' in our evaluation at 36,640 MB.
 In contrast, reasoning models showed more consistent performance.
-GPT-5.2 High Reasoning and Sonnet 4.5 achieved the lowest coefficients of variation (1.38 and 1.40 respectively), indicating more predictable cost behavior across queries.
+GPT-5.2 High Reasoning and Sonnet 4.5 achieved the lowest coefficients of variation, 1.38 and 1.40 respectively, indicating more predictable cost behavior across queries.
 Figure~\ref{fig:boxplot} visualizes the distribution of bytes processed for each model, highlighting the variance differences and outliers.